nathan-contino/nathan-contino.github.io/_posts/techblog/2022-10-21-optimizing-jekyll-images.md

 If you:

-- would like to set up thumbnails for your own GitHub Pages-hosted Jekyll blog, - are just morbidly curious about the kinds of Rube Goldberg machines I assemble when I should be Halloween party planning
+- would like to set up thumbnails for your own GitHub Pages-hosted Jekyll blog
+- are just morbidly curious about the kinds of Rube Goldberg machines I assemble when I should be Halloween party planning

 read on.